MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A11-EDA-quantitative.md

 #### Displaying a single quantitative variable {-}

 There are three type of plots used to plot a single quantitative variable: a dotplot, a histogram or a boxplot.
-A dotplot of graduation rate would plot a dot for the graduation rate for each 4-year US higher education institution.
+A dotplot of graduation rates would plot a dot for the graduation rate for each 4-year US higher education institution.

 First, let's create a histogram of the variable `Graduation_Rate`.